Localhost: WordPress Installation Locally

 Step #7 Type “localhost” On Your Browser

 Now type “localhost” on your browser.
-From there, select your copied folder (the one which you renamed for your WordPress website).
+So, from there, select your copied folder (the one which you renamed for your WordPress website).

 Step #8 Create a Configuration file

-After this, following page will be obtained as shown in the figure below.
+After this, the following page will be obtained as shown in the figure below.

 Now, click on the button ”Create a Configuration file” on the same page.

-Now, after performing the above step, on the next page click on “Let’s go” button.
+Now, after performing the above step, on the next page click on the “Let’s go” button.

 Step #10 Fill Database Connection Details

 Now, this step is very important.
-You need to be little careful here.
-Keep in mind few things and proceed in this way:-
+You need to be a little careful here.
+Keep in mind a few things and proceed in this way:-

-- Database Name should be same as that what you have created earlier for your WordPress.
+- Firstly, the Database Name should be the same as that what you created earlier for your WordPress.

-- Username is “root” by default as per MySQL user name.
+- Secondly, the Username is “root” by default as per the MySQL user name.

 - The password should be left blank if you haven’t mentioned it at the time of creating your database otherwise type the same one if you have mentioned it earlier.

 - Leave the other fields as it is.
-Now, your page should look like as shown in the figure below.
-At last click on “Submit” button to proceed further.
+Now, your page should look as shown in the figure below.
+At last click on the “Submit” button to proceed further.